Finishing your ski season? So, what’s next…

-Option One – Stay in the alps – Come work in a summer chalet!
+2 – Stay in the alps & work in a summer chalet

 You’ve fallen in love with the mountains over your ski season and couldn’t think of living or working anywhere else – who could blame you?
-There are certainly jobs available for chalet staff over the summer period, they’re a lot rarer than ski season roles, however, they are out there!
-Morzine, Les Gets and Chamonix are just as busy during the summer as the winter, and with a whole range of summer sports to get involved with, whether it is hiking, cycling, climbing or photography, there’ll always be an adventure waiting for you.
+There certainly are jobs available for chalet staff over the summer period, although they’re a lot rarer than ski season roles, however they are out there!
+Morzine, Les Gets and Chamonix are just as busy during the summer as the winter, and with a whole range of summer sports to get involved with, whether it is hiking, cycling, climbing or photography, there will always be an adventure waiting for you.

 We currently have a selection of roles in the alps and get more requests for staff every single week.
-Click here to see what we have available now: www.silverswanrecruitment.com/ski-chalet-jobs/
+See what we have available now: silverswanrecruitment.com/ski-chalet-jobs

-Option Three – Leave the Alps – Come work in a private household in the UK!
+3 – Leave the Alps & work in a private household in the UK

-If you’d like to continue a hospitality role but be back working in the UK during the summer, we’d recommend starting your career in a private household.
-The roles are fairly similar to chalet jobs, yet the salaries are almost double!
-It’s important for private household applicants to already have lots of 5* hospitality experience.
+If you’d like to continue a hospitality role but be back working in the UK then we’d recommend starting your career in a private household.
+The roles are fairly similar to chalet jobs, yet the salaries are considerably more!
+It’s important for private household applicants to already have a lot of 5* hospitality experience.

 The salaries possible within a private household are definitely worth the long days, and hard work climbing the ladder, and the experience gained will catapult your career onto a whole new playing field.
 Private household roles are generally all permanent positions and can be either live-in or live-out, depending on the family, so you have the freedom to select a role which suits your lifestyle and needs.
 This is also a good opportunity for couples who would like to continue working together, there are many homes who like to employ a couple to manage the household.

 We have a large selection of jobs available within Private households.
-You can see them all here: www.silverswanrecruitment.com/private-household-jobs/
+You can see them all here: silverswanrecruitment.com/private-household-jobs

-Option Four – Leave the Alps – Gain further experience!
+5 – Leave the Alps & gain further experience

 Another great option if you’re a seasonaire returning to the UK is to develop your CV working in hotels and restaurants.
 The majority of luxury, high end winter chalets require a few years of 5* hospitality experience.
 If you’re looking to work your way up the ladder in the hospitality industry, we recommend spending the summer gaining further experience to really help you get those top end, well-paid jobs within the industry.

-We don’t usually recruit for hotels or restaurants, but if you are interested then it is always worth sending your CV expressing an interest in this kind of role and we can notify you when new roles come in.
-Remember to send and resend your CV to us at firstname.lastname@example.org as soon as you have a new role to add to it, to apply for all future roles!
+We don’t usually recruit for hotels or restaurants, but if you are interested then it is always worth sending your CV expressing an interest in this kind of role and we can notify you when new roles come in: firstname.lastname@example.org

-You love the ski season industry, and now have experience working within it, but after working all those odd hours on your feet you’re now ready to settle down with a permanent position in an awesome office.
+So, you love the ski industry and now have experience working within it, but after working all those odd hours on your feet you’re ready to settle down with a permanent position in an awesome office.

-There are often positions working in the UK for recruitment firms, or for companies that work within the ski industry that need staff who have personal experience working a ski season to help sell holidays, find future staff, or help sell chalets out in the Alps.
+There are a lot of companies in the UK that specialise in the ski industry, and they need staff with first-hand experience of working a ski season to sell holidays, find future staff or promote chalets out in the Alps.

-These jobs get snapped up quickly, so do keep an eye on our FB page as we post new roles every single day!
-Come and follow us here to be the first to hear about all our new positions as soon as they become available: www.facebook.com/SilverSwanRecruitment/
+These jobs get snapped up quickly, so keep an eye on our Facebook page as we post new roles every single day!

-The world is your oyster, why not go explore the four corners of the world and visit places you’ve only ever seen in photos!
-Just make sure you send us your CV in the summertime, so we can find you a job to come home to next ski season.
-By May 2018 we will have a whole range of positions available for ski chalets in France, Austria, Switzerland and further.
-Make sure you add the following link to your favourites so you can check out your future job options while on the road: www.silverswanrecruitment.com/ski-chalet-jobs/
+You’ve worked hard for a season, why not go explore the world, tick off some of that bucket list and visit places you’ve only ever seen in photos!
+And, if you send us your CV before you leave then we can find you a job to come home to next ski season.
+Check out all your future job options while on the road at: silverswanrecruitment.com/ski-chalet-jobs